jackdawe/MBP/README.md

 This method takes as input a batch of states and actions and should update the predictedState and predictedReward attributes inherited from the ForwardImpl class.
 Your are free to use this method to encode / decode your data to meet the requirements of the ModelBased class.
 You might need, for example, to normalize your data or encode your states as images if your model uses convolutions.

 stateBatch and actionBatch's dimension 0 and 1 have been merged in such a way that new dimension 0's size is batchSize*T. predictedState and predictedReward should have this same dimension 0 size.
-After calling forward, ModelBased re-separates dimension 0 of size batchSize*T into dimension 0 of size batchSize and dimension 1 of size T. Please keep that in mind for the computeLoss method implementation.

 ### computeLoss